Local heritage assets

 View the current local heritage assets in the below document.

-Please note that this list was last updated in 2011 and does not include recent additions.
 If you are in any doubt as to whether a building is a statutory or locally designated heritage asset, please contact the Planning Policy team.

 Making changes to a local heritage asset